 While aerodynamics is a big factor in your truck’s fuel economy and one you need to pay attention to, it is only one factor.
 In addition to all the drag-reducing methods suggested above, you can also improve fuel economy for your trucks by reducing the rolling resistance of and taking care of your tires.

-IMI has a variety of products that can protect and preserve your tires, further increasing fuel economy.
-To find out more about these products and other ways IMI can help you keep your trucks on the road and running efficiently, contact us today.
+We have a variety of products that can protect and preserve your tires, further increasing fuel economy.
+To find out more about these products and other ways we can help you keep your trucks on the road and running efficiently, contact us today.